ObiWanKarlNobi/cspc_api/README.md

 ## How to test the software

-Tested agains CSPC version 2.9.
+Tested agains CSPC version 2.9 and 2.10.

 For testing download and setup CSPC as VM.